mTaman-ananas/i18n-migration-tool/README.md

 Now let us see how we can run this tool.

-1. First, ensure you have Java (you don't need maven here).
+1. First, ensure you have Java (you don't need maven).

    ```bash
    $ java --version